codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-announcement/index.md

 With this release, we export two libraries: `@codesandbox/sandpack-client` and `@codesandbox/sandpack-react`. `sandpack-client` is responsible for mounting Sandpack and communicating with it. `sandpack-react` is a wrapper library around `sandpack-client` that makes it possible to use Sandpack with React.

-You can use `sandpack-client` in plain JS or make your own wrapper for Vue, Svelte, Vue, or any other library, really!
+You can use `sandpack-client` in plain JS or make your own wrapper for Vue, Svelte, or any other library, really!

 Let's take a quick look at some of the examples from `sandpack-react`: